guhandi/GridWorld/README.md

 # GridWorld
-Using RL determine state/action policy and generate traces in the environment
+Using reinforcement learning to determine state/action values based on various policies.
+Different monte carlo methods implemented and results compared with plots.